35 Amazing Things to Do in the City of Kalamazoo

 Immerse yourself in the local arts on the first Friday of every month with Art Hop downtown.

-The Kalamazoo Arts Council organizes this free, public event where local artists display their work and patrons can “hop” from booth to booth to enjoy live music, vendors, and interact with many creative minds.
+Local artists display their work, and patrons can “hop” from booth to booth to enjoy live music, vendors, and interaction with many creative minds.

 230 N Rose St, Kalamazoo, MI 49007

-The planetarium features more than just stars: a variety of educational and seasonal shows play regularly on their domed ceiling.
+The planetarium features more than just stars: various educational and seasonal shows play regularly on its domed ceiling.

 Sweetwater’s Donut Mill